mkdoc/mkdoc/README.md

 > Make markdown documents

-Command line interfaces to a suite of markdown processing tools.
+Command line interfaces to a suite of [commonmark][] processing tools.

 ## Install